 Long naps can cause us to enter a deep sleep, which can affect our body’s natural rhythms.
 Keep your deeper, more restorative sleep for nighttime when you can sleep for longer periods.

 If you have a good sleep routine – you have a routine, you limit screen time, and you avoid daytime naps – but you still can’t sleep, then there are a few things you can do!

 It sounds counter-intuitive, but if you are restless 30 mins after getting into bed, get up.
 Walk around your house, read a book, or make a warm drink until you feel tired again.
 Just avoid screens.

 Although it doesn’t sound very relaxing, submerge your face in cold water.
 It can help to reset your nervous system, which can help if you are feeling anxious or stress.

-Blowing bubbles is both hypnotic and helps to control your breathing.
+It may sound strange, but blowing bubbles is both hypnotic and helps to control your breathing!
 You may not have a bottle of bubble mixture lying around the house, so try the 4-7-8 breathing technique instead.

 Sometimes, our minds are so active that we can’t fall asleep no matter how hard we try.